 If you want to experience Las Vegas like a local, leave the Strip and head toward Fremont Street.
 Downtown Container Park is a curious grouping of shops, where you’ll be greeted with a giant metal praying mantis that occasionally shoots fire from its antennae.
 But what’s most unique is that the shops in this outdoor mall are housed in old shipping containers.

 With escalators that curve up to reach each floor of this multilevel mall, shoppers bask in Vegas’s version of Grecian finery replete with columns and frescoes.
 Enjoy wandering through your choice of 160 high-end and mid-range stores.
 When you need a break from shopping, catch the animatronic show at the Fall of Atlantis fountain and be sure to check out the myriad fish in the 50,000-gallon aquarium.

-Gordon Ramsay lives up to his celebrity chef status at his AAA Failed steak restaurant fashioned in bright blue and red, Londonesque décor.
-You can’t go wrong with any of the menu options, but we think the American Wagyu rib cap is the best steak in Las Vegas.
+Gordon Ramsay lives up to his celebrity chef status at his steak restaurant fashioned in bright blue and red, Londonesque décor.
+You can’t go wrong with any of the menu options, but we think the American Wagyu rib cap is best on the menu.
 If you aren’t watching calories too closely, save room for Ramsay’s traditional British dessert of sticky toffee pudding.